clalexni/ID3-tree/README.md

   - choose the most frequent class of the subset at the leaf node
     - If classes are equally common at subset, select from the entire dataset

-* If equally common class exists in the entire dataset, break tie class0 > class1 > class2 > ..
+Note: If equally common class exists in the entire dataset, break tie class0 > class1 > class2 > ..